It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 You are the one in control, and you get to express yourself the way you want.
 I am an introverted person; I don’t share my feelings so easily.
 Blogging gave me creative outlet and helped me express my mental struggles and gave my life a new direction.

-And it’s not just me; many people use blogging as a way to vent out their struggles and ultimately help others in the same situation.
+And it’s not just me; many people use blogging as a way to vent out their struggles, shape their ideas and ultimately help others in the same situation.

 That is why it is just an amazing way to say what you have on your mind without a rush, and the experience itself can be a great one every time.
 That’s the thing you want to take into consideration.